Carmen: Synopsis, Character Map

 Micaëla

-I’ve come for you.
+I have come for you.
 Your mother is crying.
-She’s in her little house praying and waiting for you to come home.
+She’s praying in her little house, waiting for you to come home.

 Carmen